 Some states have laws related to telemedicine, but these laws are often complicated and difficult for under-resourced (rural and Community Access Hospitals) to manage.
 Layered legislation has created problems, as states tack on Medicaid-related legislation each year as part of their healthcare bills.

 The Medicaid rules in some states are different from Medicare.
 In other states, the telemedicine policy is included in the state’s Medicaid Program Guidelines.
-With so much variation and complexity in state laws, providers and telemedicine companies struggle.
+With so much variation and complexity in state laws, providers and telehealth companies struggle.
 This complexity creates confusion that results in fewer physicians available to treat patients via telemedicine.
 Alabama provides an excellent example of the complexity of offering telemedicine across state lines.

 Alabama requires physician enrollment with Alabama Medicaid under the specialty type, 931 — Telemedicine Service.
 The submission of a telemedicine Service Agreement/Certification form is also required.
 At the same time, Alabama has one of the highest maternal death rates — 36.4 maternal deaths per 100,000 live births.
 According to the Kaiser Family Foundation, the state also ranks 49th in life expectancy and heart disease deaths per 100,000 people.
 Further, Medicaid or Children’s Health Insurance Program (CHIP) covers 21% of the Alabamans.
 Simplifying the process to enroll as a telemedicine provider and removing special conditions related to specialty consultations is likely to increase access to care for the more than 800k people covered by the state’s Medicaid program.